Skip to content

 The "process" property of the schema defines how to process table data and how tables are synchronized between the device and cloud.

-For each model (entity) in the schema, you can create an entry in the "process" property that specifies where items of that model should exist and how they should be synchronized.
+For each database item type in the schema, you can create an entry in the "process" property that specifies where items of that type should be stored and how they should be synchronized.

 The "enable" property can be set to "cloud" if items of that type should exist only in the cloud database.
 Set the property to "device" if the items should exist only in the device.
 Set to "both" if they should exist in both databases.
 The default is "both".